p-lr/MapView/doc/how-do-i.md

      }
 }
 ```
-Here, we assume that `animateMapViewToNorth` is part of a class which implements the `ReferentialOwner`
+Here, we assume that `animateMapViewToNorth` is part of a class which implements the `ReferentialListener`
-interface.
+interface and has a `referentialData` property (with initial values).

 ## Disable fade-in effect for tiles